mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/crypto_trading.md

 ## What is available margin
 1. AvailableMargin = MAV - IM

+## Margin Maintenance limit
+1. Minimum amount of margin assets value required to prevent liquidation
+2. The maintenance margin limit is typically expressed as a percentage of the initial margin or the position size

 ## What is Leverage
 1. Ratio of Notional Value to Margin Assets Value